raysmith619/race_track/README.md

 This program is written entirely in Python 3 and uses tkinter for graphics.

 For graphics we make extensive use of 2D homogeneous coordinate transformations with the help of the file src/homocoord.py:
-File excerpt:
-  # This file is part of the PyNCulture project, which aims at providing tools to
-  # easily generate complex neuronal cultures.
-  # Copyright (C) 2017 SENeC Initiative
+File excerpt.: This file is part of the PyNCulture project, which aims at providing tools to easily generate complex neuronal cultures.
+Copyright (C) 2017 SENeC Initiative

 Facilitate game player in desiging and operation of two dimentional race track with two dimensional vehicles.